Pfister & Vogel

 Pfister & Vogel (P&V) was an American tannery business in Milwaukee, Wisconsin.

 Frederick Vogel emigrated from Wurtemberg, Germany to Milwaukee.
 In 1848, he founded a tannery on Milwaukee's Menominee River.
-Having also emigrated from Wurtemberg in 1845, Vogel's cousin Guido Pfister opened a shoe store on nearby West Water Street.
+Having also emigrated from Wurtemberg in 1845, Guido Pfister opened a shoe store on nearby West Water Street.
 They joined forces as the Pfister & Vogel Leather Company in 1853, and their company thrived, becoming one of the largest leather producers in the country.
 August H. Vogel was vice-president of the company until his death.

 The company changed hands several times.
 Its last owners, U.S. Leather Company, shut it down in 2000.

 The original Pfister & Vogel campus on Water Street in Downtown Milwaukee was demolished and the site cleaned and prepared for development in 2007.
 Between 2008 and 2017, Milwaukee based developer Mandel Group constructed a four phase mixed-used development on the grounds.
 The North End consists of six apartment buildings, a Fresh Thyme grocery store and other retail tenants.
 The complex contains 673 apartments.